-For those who pay for their NHS prescriptions in England, the cost of a single item is set to increase by 15p.
-From the 1st April 2020, the NHS prescription charge will rise from £9.00 to £9.15 per item.
-This is a nationwide increase which affects all pharmacies.
+For those who pay for their NHS prescriptions in England, the cost of a single item is set to increase by 20p.
+From 1st April 2021, the NHS prescription charge will rise from £9.15 to £9.35 per item.

-If you are regularly prescribed one or more treatments for an ongoing condition and pay for your NHS prescriptions, then an NHS prescription prepayment certificate (PPC) could help save you money.
+If you are regularly prescribed one or more treatments for an ongoing condition and pay for your NHS prescriptions, a NHS prescription prepayment certificate (PPC) could help save you money.

 Save money with a prepayment certificate

 A PPC is like a ‘season ticket’, which covers the cost of all your NHS prescription charges for a period of time, for a fixed price.